tensorflow/tfjs-models/body-pix/demos/README.md

 yarn watch
 ```

-To get future updates from the person-segmentation source code:
+To get future updates from the body-pix source code:
 ```
-# cd up into the person-segmentation directory
+# cd up into the body-pix directory
 cd ../
 yarn build && yalc push
 ```